joseppinilla/embera/README.rst

 embedding-methods
 =============

-`embedding-methods` offers a collection of minor-embedding methods and utilities.
+``embedding-methods`` offers a collection of minor-embedding methods and utilities.
+These can be used from the interface functions, such as ``find_embedding()``, or as composites making part of the `D-Wave Ocean <http://dw-docs.readthedocs.io/en/latest/overview/stack.html#stack>`_ software stack.
+Additional resources are provided to generate graphs for existing and conceptual architecures of Ising samplers (e.g. D-Wave's Quantum Annealers).

+**Definition:**
-A graph G is a minor of H if G is isomorphic to a graph obtained from a subgraph of H by successively contracting edges.
+*A graph G is a minor of H if G is isomorphic to a graph obtained from a subgraph of H by successively contracting edges.*

 .. index-end-marker